Off late, millennials are one of the most heard words, particularly in the west.

 If you’re a young investor, there are additional steps you can take to improve your chances of long-term financial success.

 A mutual fund is the safest investment instrument when compared with individual stocks and they require less intervention from the investor on a regular basis.

 Mutual funds provide an investor with stable but continuous capital appreciation, provided the fund and the underlying securities are fundamentally sound.

 1. Assets Under Management (AUM) – Higher is the AUM, lower is the expense ratio

 2. Track record and performance – Three-year track records such as absolute returns, alpha over benchmark and category

 4. Fund manager track record – Higher is the experience, better and stable is the fund management

 5. Portfolio characteristics – This includes diversification across sectors, allocation to top 10 companies

-At Groww, we synchronize data with technology and provide you a cutting-edge analysis of each fund with a snapshot of the pros and cons of a fund.
+At Groww, we synchronize data with technology and provide you with cutting-edge analysis of each fund with a snapshot of the pros and cons a fund.

 Disclaimer: The views expressed in this article are that of the author and not those of Groww.